 We may end up with a situation where some industries have a high number of low-skilled people applying for a small number of low-skilled jobs, while simultaneously high-skilled job opportunities arise without the necessary skilled staff to fill them.

 Such instances could see the rate of progress in certain industries slow, as many positions remain unfilled.
 What’s more, such widespread gaps could have a significant impact on the economy.
 As a result, industry leaders and governments worldwide must respond quickly with plans on how to bridge the skills gap.

 Does it really exist?

-Of course, not everyone agrees that there is such a thing as this skills gap.
+Of course, not everyone agrees that there is such a thing as a skills gap.
 A quick internet search will highlight a number of high-profile articles with claims like ‘the skills gap was a lie’.
-Many of these refer specifically to the US jobs market in the wake of the 2009 financial crisis.
+Many of these refer specifically to the US jobs market and high unemployment in the wake of the 2009 financial crisis.

 According to some data, as unemployment rose, employers were looking for candidates with more skills, education, and experience.
 As the rate of unemployment started to fall, so did the expectations of employers.
 However, there are many other angles to this issue.

-As we’ll explore, in the UK at least, there are clear signs that there are industries where there is a shortage of qualified professionals.
+As we’ll explore, in the UK at least, there are clear signs that there are industries with shortages of qualified professionals.
 What’s more, some data suggests that although levels of education are higher, basic skills like numeracy and literacy may be lagging behind.